← All beaches & guides

 Get out of the water

 Exit the water carefully without applying more pressure to the affected area.
-Find a safe spot to sit.
+Find a sheltered spot to sit.

 2